Compulse represents the software component of the Panlab PheCOMP system designed for the assessment of compulsive behavior in rodents.

 Basically the animals are housed individually in the home cages equipped with the running wheel.
 The total number of wheel rotation made by the animal is displayed on the external LE907 individual counter or LE3806 multicounter devices.

 LE3806 multicounter allows storing the data in userdefined time intervals.
 The data can be visualized directly from the multicounter display and/or exported to the SeDaCom PC interface (through RS 232 serial port) in a format compatible with Excel.
-The new SEDACOM 2.0 version (not included with ethe LE3806 multicounter) provides an easy and convenient way to visualize and export the data (R.P.M., Speed and Distance covered, etc.) on a computer for further analysis.
+The new SEDACOM 2.0 version (not included with the LE3806 multicounter) provides an easy and convenient way to visualize and export the data (number of total rotations by user-defined interval of time) on a computer for further analysis.

 All the components of the wheel assembly (wheel, wheel hub and support) are made of stainless steel and are used with standard ACE (Allentown Caging Equipment) polycarbonate rodent cages provided with its wire lid.
 The wheel is built outside the home cage to preserve animal life space.